jhaushka/Extension_safeweb-new-/README.md

     ```bash
      npm start

-## 🤝 Contributing
-We welcome contributions!
-If you'd like to contribute to SafeWeb, please follow these steps:
-   -Fork the repository.

-   -Create a new branch (git checkout -b feature/YourFeatureName).

-   -Commit your changes (git commit -m 'Add some feature').

-   -Push to the branch (git push origin feature/YourFeatureName).

-   -Open a pull request.

-- Made with ❤️ by Anjali Dass **
+Made with ❤️ by Anjali Dass

 ### Key Features of This README: